Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta Environment and Protected Areas regulates all non-agricultural composting facilities.
 Agricultural composting facilities are those that are on-farm that compost only livestock manures.
 These facilities are regulated through the Alberta government or the Natural Resources Conservation Board.

-Composting facilities are categorized as either Class I or Class II facilities.
+Composting facilities are categorized as either Class I or Class II Compost facilities.
 Many of these composting facilities are integrated with other municipal waste management facilities such as landfills and waste transfer stations.

-Class I Facilities
+Class I Compost facilities

-Class II Facilities
+Class II Compost facilities

-Registration and Approval
+Notification, Registration and approval

-Generally, composting facilities in Alberta that accept up to 20,000 tonnes of feedstock per year require a Registration, and those which accept more than 20,000 tonnes per year require an Approval under the Environmental Protection and Enhancement Act.
+Class I Compost facilities in Alberta that accept up to 20,000 tonnes of feedstock per year require a Registration, and those which accept more than 20,000 tonnes per year require an Approval under the Environmental Protection and Enhancement Act.

-Code of Practice for Compost Facilities
+Code of Practice

-The Code of Practice for Composting Facilities outlines the minimum requirements for the design, construction, operation, and reclamation of compost facilities that accept up to 20,000 tonnes of feedstock per year.
+The Code of Practice for Composting Facilities outlines the minimum requirements for the design, construction, operation and reclamation of compost facilities that accept up to 20,000 tonnes of feedstock per year.